Okada, Mitsuhiro

 Other Affiliation 【 Display / hide

-• Global Research Center for Logic and Sensibility, Keio University, センター共同研究員
+• Center for Design of Future Symbiosis, Keio University, センター共同研究員

 • IHPST, University Paris-1, institute of History and Philosophy of Science and Technology, Associate Member